Content theory: Extrinsic motivation

 Extrinsic motivation comes from influences outside of the individual.
 In extrinsic motivation, the harder question to answer is where do people get the motivation to carry out and continue to push with persistence.
-Usually, extrinsic motivation is used to attain outcomes that a person wouldn't get from intrinsic motivation.
+Usually, extrinsic motivation is used to attain outcomes that a person would not get from intrinsic motivation.
 Common extrinsic motivations are rewards (for example money or grades) for showing the desired behavior, and the threat of punishment following misbehavior.
 Competition is an extrinsic motivator because it encourages the performer to win and to beat others, not simply to enjoy the intrinsic rewards of the activity.
 A cheering crowd and the desire to win a trophy are also extrinsic incentives.
 For example, if an individual plays the sport tennis to receive an award, that would be extrinsic motivation.
 VS. if the individual plays because he or she enjoys the game, which would be intrinsic motivation.

 The most simple distinction between extrinsic and intrinsic motivation is the type of reasons or goals that lead to an action.
 While intrinsic motivation refers to doing something because it is inherently interesting or enjoyable and satisfying, extrinsic motivation, refers to doing something because it leads to a separable outcome.
 Extrinsic motivation thus contrasts with intrinsic motivation, which is doing an activity simply for the enjoyment of the activity itself, instead of for its instrumental value.